uil comment info

 Public transport around Lake Annecy

-When vacationing at campsites around Lake Annecy, it’s essential to know how to get around easily and efficiently to discover all the region’s wonders.
-Whether you’re a nature lover, culture enthusiast or looking for sporting activities, there are many ways to explore Lake Annecy and the surrounding area by public transport .
-In this article, we offer you a comprehensive guide to the public transport options available.
+When camping around Lake Annecy, it’s essential to know how to get around easily and efficiently to discover all the region’s wonders.
+Whether you’re a nature lover, culture enthusiast or looking for sporting activities, there are a number of public transport options for exploring Lake Annecy and the surrounding area.
+In this article, we offer a comprehensive guide to the public transport options available.

 The bus with the SIBRA network

-The SIBRA bus network is a convenient and economical public transport option for getting around Lake Annecy.
-Buses serve the main communes of the Annecy conurbation, as well as towns such as Poisy, Espagny, Pringy and Seynod.
-The buses also serve key locations such as Place des Romains, Centre Commercial de Seynod, and various stops such as Chavanod, Metz-Tessy, and Meythet.
+The SIBRA bus network is a practical and economical public transport option for getting around Lake Annecy.
+Buses serve the main towns in the Annecy conurbation, as well as the lakeside.

-The SIBRA network offers frequent, regular routes, including Rythmo 1, 2 and 3, with a bus every 10 minutes.
 SIBRA offers services covering the whole of Greater Annecy, with 724 stops and 27 regular routes.
-The urban network covers 343 km and the interurban network covers 128 km².
+The urban network covers 343 km and the intercity network covers 128 km².

 Take the bus from our campsites to Lake Annecy